 Dilettante’s Story begins with a man named Julius Rudolf Franzen.
 According to family journals, Julius left his home in Mediash, Hungary, to start a confectionery apprenticeship in Budapest at 12 years old.
 Due to his talent, Julius quickly received work across Europe and traveled to Vienna, Paris, and Russia.

-In 1906, Julius served as a Master Pastry Chef to his most famous patron, the last great Hapsburg emperor, Franz Joseph I. To pay homage to Julius’ work, Dilettante would later name its signature Viennese medium roast coffee The Hapsburg.
+In 1906, Julius became the Master Pastry Chef to his most famous patron, the last great Hapsburg emperor, Franz Joseph I. Dilettante would later name its signature Viennese medium roast coffee, The Hapsburg, to pay homage to Julius' work.

 Throughout his experience as a confectioner, Julius compiled recipes in his Master Notebook.
-This notebook would serve as inspiration for his great-nephew and Dilettante founder, Dana Taylor Davenport.
+Inside were various recipes for chocolates, pastries, and other confections.
+This notebook served as an inspiration for his great-nephew and Dilettante founder, Dana Taylor Davenport.

 Julius traveled with his mother, Anna, and sister, Ottilia, to America in 1910.
-Moving through Ellis Island and then by train to Portland, Oregon, the family settled in Pacific Northwest.
+After arriving at Ellis Island, Julius rode by train to Portland, Oregon, where the family decided to settle.
 Two years later, Julius established his first confectionary enterprise in America, the Chocolate Truffle Company.